orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [x] Proxy config - `NTFY_BEHIND_PROXY` - confirm that `X-Forwarded-For` header comes through.
 DOS is more relevant here than most Sandstorm apps since we'll be necessarily be getting the outside world (albeit only a handful of services) pinging us.
     * Answer: No `X-Forwarded-For` but it's (sort of) fine.
 See `NTFY_BEHIND_PROXY` below.
 - [ ] ntfy keepalive - How is it working with Sandstorm?
+    [x] Watch the logs with zero connections to see how long it takes grain to fall asleep.
+Then I'll have a reference point.
+        Answer: 1.5-3 minutes
-    [ ] Tests with no integrations, and close all ntfy tabs:
+    [x] Tests with no integrations, and close all ntfy tabs:
-        [ ] Try listening on json stream and waiting for it to fall asleep (look up the correct amount of time), and then send a message after to see if it picks it up on the same connection.
-        [ ] Try letting it fall asleep and then start listening on json stream, presumably will wake it up.
+        [x] Try letting it fall asleep and then start listening on json stream, presumably will wake it up.
+        [x] Try listening on json, sse, ws, and raw streams and waiting for it to fall asleep (5+ minutes, based on sleep time above)
+            * Answer: It stays awake
     [ ] Tests with UP integrations?
 Like a more realistic scenario.
 Does it stay awake?
-    [ ] See if curl can print out the "keepalive" signals.
+    [x] See if curl can print out the "keepalive" signals.
 See if that stops as the grain falls asleep.
-        [ ] Oh I never noticed; it seems like it just prints the keepalive in the stream of data.
-Perfect!
+        * Answer: It always has printed them out.
+And the grain never falls asleep so long as you're subscribed. json, sse, ws, and raw
-        [ ] Put instructions for printing that out into the keepalive "Validation" phase [ ] How is Android handling all of that, is it constantly reconnecting?
+        [x] Put instructions for printing that out into the keepalive "Validation" phase [ ] How is Android handling all of that, is it constantly reconnecting?
 Probably wouldn't design it that way, but maybe?
             [ ] How is battery life according to the OS?
                 [ ] Check on the Internet to see what expected battery usage is.
 Put into Validation phase for "keepalive" [ ] How is notification arrival time, compared to let's say ntfy.sh? (not for validation, but just as an indicator of our server behaving differently)
             [ ] I can look at server logs to see a bit about how Android is behaving.
 Is it looking for last x seconds of data?
 - [ ] Try a delayed notification
+   [ ] Actually, doublecheck with a normal notification first, while I'm doing a long subscription that's lasted let's say 5 minutes (i.e. after would-be grain sleep time).
+        * Reason for this: at some point it seemed like "last activity" wasn't updated *even then* which is weird.
    * Start a json or websocket stream (two different tests I guess)
    * Timed for longer than the grain would stay awake with no activity.
    * Make sure the message shows up